carlgira/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

+The code for this is on the notebook ./Advanced-Lane-Finding-Project.ipynb in the section "Finding Lane Line".

 The algorithm for the lane line detection goes as follows:

 1. It detects the columns of the image that has more data to find the centroids where the left and right lane are.